 Front Page

-The search input box is bigger.
 The design has switched the buttons from the user’s default browser buttons to CSS-styled buttons, providing more consistency between different browsers and operating systems.

 New (click to enlarge)